Type 31 frigate: Royal Navy – Type 31 (Inspiration class)

 The Inspiration class will have a length of 138.7 m, a beam of 20.36 m and a displacement of 7000 t.
-It will have a crew complement of about 110 sailors (with available accommodation for about 80 additional personnel), a total range of 7500 nmi, and a top speed of 26+ knots.
+It will have a crew complement of about 110 sailors (with available accommodation for about 80 additional personnel), a total range of 7500 nmi, and a top speed of over 26 kn.

-The procurement of the equipment fit for the Type 31 differs greatly from traditional practices, with design decisions being made by the prime contractor [Babcock] or mission systems integrator [Thales] acting as the design authority rather than the Defence Equipment and Support (DE&S) organisation or Royal Navy personnel, in accordance to key characteristics laid down by the MoD for a general purpose frigate.
+The procurement of the equipment fit for the Type 31 differs greatly from traditional practices, with design decisions being made by the prime contractor Babcock or mission systems integrator Thales acting as the design authority rather than the Defence Equipment and Support (DE&S) organisation or Royal Navy personnel, in accordance to key characteristics laid down by the MoD for a general purpose frigate.
 The published Babcock engineering paper states: "The various rule sets and standards used worldwide to design ships deliver varying levels of capability into a warship, even amongst NATO navies.
 The RN’s requirements have been honed by real-world and hard-won naval combat experience in the missile age; driving some of the most exacting standards to which a warship can be designed.
 The Type 31 Frigate now complies with these requirements and latest standards, materially increasing its performance over many overseas Frigate designs and the legacy 1980s-designed Type 23 General Purpose Frigate that it will replace in RN service."'